 All graduate students are expected to maintain good academic standing.
 A GPA of 3.0 or higher is required.
 Students who fail to maintain a 3.0 may be dismissed from the program.
 Students are required to attain a grade of B or above in all courses.
-Failure to maintain good academic standing will result in placement on academic warning, probation or dismissal.
+Failure to maintain good academic standing will result in placement on academic warning, probation, or dismissal.

 A graduate student whose cumulative graduate GPA falls below a 3.0 will be placed on warning.
+When a student has a GPA that falls below 3.0, they are also not eligible for a graduate, research or teaching assistantship.

 A graduate student on warning whose cumulative graduate GPA remains below 3.0 will be placed on probation, indicating academic difficulty.
-It will be to the discretion of the Graduate Committee and Graduate Program Director to determine the conditions which must be met for the student to continue enrollment.
+It will be to the discretion of the Graduate Program Committee and Graduate Program Director to determine the conditions which must be met for the student to continue enrollment.